-Performance Measure Freq (Curren t Period d ious/ riod YTD Perf What is affecting performance What do we need to do to improve and by when?
-Act Tar Perf DoT Act Perf Pen periormance by when?
-Perspective: Cu stomer , T The Customer Complaint Advocate role is Compliments Mth 85 72 \rightarrow 50 Received a total of 85 compliments in quarter 2.
-Overall this means we are receiving 22 compliments a month which is higher than the number of complaints a month which is good. now in place and following a members is now called Custo Experience Officer.
-Whilst co are important the focus of the officer is initially on complaint Compliments will be included the Customer Report" and we promoting compliments within by putting a selection of compliments website.
-Work is underway to "Voice of the Customer" web one stop shop of all informatic performance that relates to compliments to complete the customer of the custome Staff absenteeism Mth 0.28 0.70 \rightarrow 0.45 No issues n/a Perspective: Fin ancial Overall Council budget forecast outturn Qtr Awaiti ng data ì
+Performance Freq Curren t Period d Previous Period What is affecting What do we need to do to improve and Measure Act Tar Perf erf DoT Act Perf Perf performance performance by when?
+Perspective: Cu stomer Compliments Mth 85 72 $\rightarrow$ 50 Received a total of 85 compliments in quarter 2.
+Overall this means we are receiving 22 compliments a month which is higher than the number of complaints a month which is good. now in place and following a req members is now called Custome Experience Officer.
+Whilst comp are important the focus of the wo officer is initially on complaints.
+Compliments will be included in the Customer Report" and we are promoting compliments within the putting a selection of compliment to also promote compliments via website.
+Work is underway to cre "Voice of the Customer" web page one stop shop of all information of performance that relates to customer.
+Staff absenteeism Mth 0.28 0.70 $\rightarrow$ 0.45 No issues n/a Perspective: Fin ancial Overall Council budget forecast outturn Qtr Awaiti ng data 1

 Performance Measure Freq Curren t Perio d Previous Period What is affecting What do we need to do to improve and by when?
 WiedSure Act Tar Perf DoT Act Perf Perf performance by when?
-Tax Base Growth Qtr 1.61 % 0.5 % n/a n/a No issues n/a Time taken to pay invoices Qtr Awaiti ing data ì Perspective: Qua ality Percentage of calls answered Mth 74% 80% • \rightarrow 74% • • In quarter 2 a total of 18359 calls were missed across the Council.
+Tax Base Growth Qtr 1.61 % 0.5 % n/a n/a No issues n/a Time taken to pay invoices Qtr Awaiti ing data ì Perspective: Qu ality Percentage of calls answered Mth 74% 80% • $\rightarrow$ 74% • • In quarter 2 a total of 18359 calls were missed across the Council.
 This means the Council is not answering around 4500 calls a month at present.
 Weekly reports are still being run.
 We have identified how best to present these reports in graph format and samples of these reports will be presented to the Customer First Board for approval before we start to provide these reports as part of the "Voice of the Customer Reports" for each service.
 In order to improve we need to understand what the demand is, why it is being missed and how we can rectify this.
 This is part of the work of the Customer First Programme.
 Service and system availability Qtr 99% 98% n/a n/a n/a Pro-active monitoring being carried out Pro-active monitoring being carried out